-Women suffering from GAD frequently reports premenstrual worsening (11).
+Women suffering from generalized anxiety disorder (GAD) frequently reports premenstrual worsening (11).
 Also, in 2008, Soares and Steiner recorded a high GAD prevalence of 52% among those undergoing their menstrual cycle (12).
 Furthermore, the prevalence of comorbid PMDD with GAD ranges from 4 to 38%, globally (11).

-Retrospective studies have found an increase in symptoms of anxiety and panic during the follicular MC phase in a considerable number of women suffering from PAD, and premenstrual exacerbations (increased severity and frequency) of these symptoms were confirmed in 50% of a sub-sample of women studied prospectively (12).
+Retrospective studies have found an increase in symptoms of anxiety and panic during the follicular MC phase in a considerable number of women suffering from panic anxiety disorder (PAD), and premenstrual exacerbations (increased severity and frequency) of these symptoms were confirmed in 50% of a sub-sample of women studied prospectively (12).

 3.5.4.
 Social Phobias

 In 2015, Quraishi et al. reported that social phobia is comorbid in about 20% of women suffering from PMDD, and that embarrassment due to menstruation and perceived body type and image, also increases one’s predisposition to social phobias (15).